pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/hiring.md

     - Pay attention to business development and gain insight into business trends.
 Not required to learn any course from Economics.
 I am currently doing some research on the innovation/recommendation/live-streaming market.
 Students are preferred if you have some independent view of these emerging markets.
 Students with a background in Economics/Operations Management/Information System... are welcome.
     - Mathematics is necessary to express ideas rigorously and rationally.
 Some techniques that you need to be familiar with, include statistics, stochastic process, convex analysis, complexity theory, etc.  Students with a degree in Math/Physics/Operations Research... are welcome.

+* Research Assistants
+  - A background in math/operations management...
+  - You can either assit me on research or industry cooperation.

 * CUHK-Shenzhen Presidential Postdoctoral Fellowships Program